pterodactyl/documentation/tutorials/mysql_setup.md

 If your Database and Wings are on the same machine and won't need external access, you can also use the `pterodacrtyl0` interface IP address rather than `127.0.0.1`.
 This IP address is from wings' docker interface and can be found in the `config.yml` of your wings instance, the default is `172.18.0.1`.

-Starting with MySQL 8.0.13 / MariaDB 10.11 or above, `bind_address` now also accept a comma-separated list of interfaces to give more control over what interfaces it will listen on and which not.
+Starting with MySQL 8.0.13 / MariaDB 10.11 or above, `bind_address` now also accepts a comma-separated list of interfaces to give more control over what interfaces it will listen on and which not.